 As the uncertainty of living life during the COVID-19 pandemic unfolds, parents, caregivers, educators and children have been launched into a new educational adventure- Virtual Preschool.
-We’re about two weeks into putting out content for our families, and as a Preschool Team, we’d love to share some tips, tricks, advice and insights with all of you to make sure everyone is having the best and uniquely developmentally appropriate Virtual Preschool experience as possible with their child.
+Our Preschool Team would love to share some tips, tricks, advice and insights with all of you to make sure everyone is having the best and uniquely developmentally appropriate Virtual Preschool experience as possible with their child.

 Here are some things we’ve learned as a team and from caregiver input so far:

 A moving or wiggling body does not mean your child isn’t listening or learning

 Sitting in front of a screen for more than a few minutes at a time and staying completely focused is developmentally inappropriate for most children under the age of 5.
 If your child needs to move around the room, play with a toy, or eat a snack while they are participating in a virtual Circle Time or other type of class, that’s fine!
 In fact, it can be helpful to provide something else for their hands or body to do right at the start.
 We don’t expect young children to sit still and listen all day at school, and the same should go for virtual learning at home!